Near Arcadia Farm in Clarke County, Virginia — The American South (Mid-Atlantic)

 Erected 1947 by Virginia Conservation Commission.
 (Marker Number T-8.)

 Location.
 39° 7.774′ N, 77° 54.583′ W. Marker is near Arcadia Farm, Virginia, in Clarke County.
-Marker is at the intersection of Harry Byrd Highway (Virginia Route 7) and Quarry Road (Virginia Route 612), on the right when traveling east on Harry Byrd Highway.
+It is at the intersection of Harry Byrd Highway (Virginia Route 7) and Quarry Road ( Route 612), on the right when traveling east on Harry Byrd Highway.
 Touch for map.
 Marker is at or near this postal address: 3940 Harry Byrd Hwy, Berryville VA 22611, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Castleman’s Ferry Fight (approx. 0.7 miles away); Battle of Cool Spring (approx. 0.9 miles away); The Retreat (approx. 1.3 miles away); a different marker also named Battle of Cool Spring (approx. 1.8 miles away); Col. George D. Wells Leads the Way (approx. 2.2 miles away); a different marker also named Battle of Cool Spring (approx. 2.2 miles away); Judge Parker's “Retreat” & the Battle of Cool Spring (approx. 2.2 miles away); Confederate Counterattack and Union Retreat (approx. 2.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: Castlemans Ferry Fight (approx. 0.7 miles away); The Retreat (approx. 1.3 miles away); Bristow (approx. 1½ miles away); a different marker also named Battle of Cool Spring (approx. 1.8 miles away); Col. George D. Wells Leads the Way (approx. 2.2 miles away); a different marker also named Battle of Cool Spring (approx. 2.2 miles away); Judge Parker's Retreat & the Battle of Cool Spring (approx. 2.2 miles away); Confederate Counterattack and Union Retreat (approx. 2.2 miles away).
 Touch for a list and map of all markers in Arcadia Farm.

-By Craig Swain, July 8, 2007
+Photographed by Craig Swain, July 8, 2007

 4. Snicker's Ford